Logic, Knowledge Representation and Probabilities

 SWI-Prolog.

-Don’t hesitate to ask questions to teachers during the labs, they are there FOR YOU.
+Don’t hesitate to ask questions to teachers during the labs, they are there for you.

 Topics